simonm3/autogen/docs/overview.rst

     File               Description
     =================  ===================================================
-    conf.py            generic settings that work for most projects confplus.py        in case you do want to change any settings! index.rst          a draft home page for you to edit example_page.rst   an example content page for you to edit example_image.jpg  an example image inserted on the example page
+    conf.py            generic settings that work for most projects index.rst          a draft home page for you to edit example_page.rst   an example content page for you to edit example_image.jpg  an example image inserted on the example page